 The above image shows code that uses pygame to create a white window.
 It also checks for the quit button being pressed, in which case the window closes.

-If I create a login system I will most likely use Tkinter as it has many features, making it easy to create a simple graphical login system.
+If I create a login system, I will most likely use Tkinter as it has many features, making it easy to create a simple graphical login system.
 I highly useful aspect are the widget, which standardise the process for display various aspects such as text and entry boxes.

 An example of the code used for a simple window is shown below.